Explore Lake Ohrid’s serenity, visit Saint Naum Monastery, and uncover Balkan secrets on a full-day tour from Tirana to North Macedonia.

 -

-Ohrid was first mentioned 2,400 years BC, when it was called Lychnidos, meaning “city of light” or literally “a precious stone that emits light.”
+Ohrid was first mentioned 2,400 years BC, when it was called Lychnidos, meaning “city of light” or “a precious stone that emits light.”

 The artwork inside the church is considered some of the finest examples of medieval Macedonian art.
 The Church of Saint Sophia remains an active place of worship, hosting regular religious services and ceremonies.